Reading a Catalog Record

 The long view gives additional information about the item, such as additional authors, primary material, ISBN, description information, notes, and table of contents.

 To locate an item in the library, you will need information from the location field at the bottom of the record.
 First, make note of the location field.
-In the examples above, the location is the University Library Bookstacks.
+In the examples above, the location is the Marx Library Bookstacks.
 Next, note the call number.
 Check the status field to make sure the item is not already checked out, and then click the USA Location button to bring up the locations chart, shown below.
 Occasionally, you will see status fields other that "Not Checked Out" or "Checked Out."
 In this case, check with a librarian for further information.

 Using the location chart, first find the appropriate location from the left column, highlighted below.

 Once you have found the appropriate location, read across the row to find the call number ranges and physical location for the item.
-In our example, the item is located in the University Library Bookstacks and has a call number that begins with PS.
+In our example, the item is located in the Marx Library Bookstacks and has a call number that begins with PS.
 This item will be found on the 4th Floor South.